(Written 17-18 December 2014)

 Stripping away meaning momentarily with foresight isn’t the only way to dissolve meaning.
 You can physically move away from environments you are used to into those you are less used to, or even which are totally new (“novel”) to you.

-The word naked appears many times in this book; it is in stark nakedness that man can perhaps find what is meaningful for him.
+It is in stark nakedness, with his world stripped of all that is unnecessary, that man can perhaps find what is meaningful for him.
 I suppose this is why people meditate and go on retreats.
 It isn’t about doing and being nothing, however- though you can try those for short periods.
 Really I think it’s just about getting away from all those logical meanings running around in your head.
 You get so used to them that you accept them, but are they what you really believe?

 When I was at last transitioning out of depression I spent a lot of time running in the woods.
 Whether you consider that massive action or nothingness is up to you.
 The point, though, is that in the woods all the things which I saw and thought everyday to make meaning out of life no longer mattered.
 In the woods I was a naked (not totally) animal, just like all the other creatures there.
 I was Floating Through Space, man.
 It was out of this new place- perhaps out of this nothingness- that sensible meaning steadily arose for me.